Schinzel/web-blocks/doc/tasks/annotation-phase4-response.md

     private val responseHandler = ResponseHandler()

     /**
-     * The purpose of this function is to build an HTTP response from a WebBlockResponse
+     * Build an HTTP response from a WebBlockResponse
      * ensuring proper headers are set based on the route type.
      *
      * @param response The WebBlockResponse from the route